Saldenisov/SK-Ana/docs/als.md

           - `|SVD|` takes the absolute values of the SVD vectors

+          - `PCA` performs Principal Component Analysis by centering the data before decomposition.
+This can be beneficial when the data has significant baseline offsets or when you want to focus on variance rather than absolute values.

           - `NMF` takes the solution of a Non-negative Matrix Factorization algorithm